NAEP-AS-Challenge/reading-prediction/readme.md

 2)  Questions -- all questions about the Challenge, datasets, or items should be posted as an "issue" and will be publicly available.
 Responses will typically be made within 24 business hours.

-3)  Submissions -- to the Challenge should be submitted as a "pull request" under "https://github.com/NAEP-AS-Challenge/challenge_submissions" and will be private.

 Please note that response data will be provided outside of Github to the contact specified on the application.
+Submissions will also be upload to a separate secure server.

 ## Prizes